banner image

 Ron Manderscheid, Ph.D.

-Ron Manderscheid, Ph.D., has a life-long commitment to social-justice, particularly racial, gender, and health equity.
-This is reflected through a career that spans national work with the Congress and Administration, federal agencies, NGOs, and university teaching.
+Ron Manderscheid, Ph.D.'s career has included national work with the Congress and Administration, federal agencies, NGOs, and university teaching.
 He serves currently as Principal at Capstone Solutions Consulting Group and as Adjunct Professor at the Bloomberg School of Public Health, Johns Hopkins University, and the Suzanne Dworak-Peck School of Social Work, University of Southern California.
 Until recently, he was President/CEO, National Association of County Behavioral Health and Developmental Disability Directors and National Association for Rural Mental Health.
 Both organizations represent county and local authorities in the DC community.
 Concurrently, Dr. Manderscheid serves on the boards of the American Academy of Social Work and Social Welfare, the National Grand Challenge for Social Work Initiative, the Danya Institute, and the NASMHPD Research Institute.
 He also served until recently as the Co-Chair of the National Coalition for Whole Health.

 Member at Large